iamcal/php-emoji/data/README.md

     patch < source_html.patch
     php parse.php full.html > catalog.php

+To rebuild the spritesheet image and its catalog, from the gemoji source files (this step requires ImageMagick or GraphicsMagick for the compositing):

+    php build_image.php

-You can then use the catalog to build the PHP map and the CSS file:
+You can then use the catalogs to build the PHP map and the CSS file:

     php build_map.php > ../emoji.php
     php build_css.php > ../emoji.css